Al Jolson: Korean War

 In 1950, according to Jolson's biographer Michael Freedland, "the United States answered the call of the United Nations Security Council ... and had gone to fight the North Koreans....
 [Jolson] rang the White House again.
 'I'm gonna go to Korea,' he told a startled official on the phone.
 'No one seems to know anything about the USO, and it's up to President Truman to get me there.'
 He was promised that President Truman and General MacArthur, who had taken command of the Korean front, would get to hear of his offer.
 But for four weeks there was nothing....
 Finally, Louis A. Johnson, Secretary of Defense, sent Jolson a telegram.
 'Sorry for delay but regret no funds for entertainment – STOP; USO disbanded – STOP.'
 The message was as much an assault on the Jolson sense of patriotism as the actual crossing of the 38th Parallel had been.
 'What are they talkin' about', he thundered.
 'Funds?
 Who needs funds?
 I got funds!
 I'll pay myself!'"

 On September 17, 1950, a dispatch from 8th Army Headquarters, Korea, announced, "Al Jolson, the first top-flight entertainer to reach the war-front, landed here today by plane from Los Angeles...."
 Jolson traveled to Korea at his own expense. "[A]nd a lean, smiling Jolson drove himself without letup through 42 shows in 16 days."
+Alistair Cooke wrote, "The troops yelled for his appearance.
+He went down on his knee again and sang 'Mammy', and the troops wept and cheered.
+When he was asked what Korea was like he warmly answered, 'I am going to get back my income tax returns and see if I paid enough.'"
 Before returning to the U.S., General Douglas MacArthur, leader of UN forces, gave him a medallion inscribed "To Al Jolson from Special Services in appreciation of entertainment of armed forces personnel ‑ Far East Command", with his entire itinerary inscribed on the reverse side.
 A few months later, an important bridge, named the "Al Jolson Bridge", was used to withdraw the bulk of American troops from North Korea.
 The bridge was the last remaining of three bridges across the Han River and was used to evacuate UN forces.
 It was demolished by UN forces after the army made it safely across in order to prevent the Chinese from crossing.
+Jack Benny, who went to Korea the following year, noted that an amphitheater in Korea where troops were entertained, was named the "Al Jolson Bowl".